Disentangling trust from cooperation: Evolution of trust as reduced monitoring in social dilemmas: Models and methods

 \subsubsection{Trust-based strategies}

-In previous work, we introduced the concept of trust-based strategies \citep{han_when_2021}.
-The TUC (trust-based cooperation) strategy starts out playing TFT and checking the action of its partner every round (paying the cost $\epsilon$ to do so).
+Previous work introduced the concept of trust-based strategies for a repeated Prisoner's Dilemma game \cite{han_when_2021}.
+The TUC (Trust-based Cooperation) strategy begins by playing TFT and monitoring the action of its partner every round (paying the cost $\varepsilon$ to do so).
 However, it considers the difference between the number of cooperate versus defect moves its partner has been found to make.
-Once this exceeds a threshold $\theta$ (known as the trust threshold), then on each subsequent round it cooperates unconditionally with probability $1-p$ (and hence does not pay $\epsilon$).
-On the other hand, with probability $p$ it checks the partner's action on the current round.
-If as a result the partner is found to defect, it reverts to playing TFT for the remaining rounds (see also Figure~1 of \cite{han_when_2021}).
+Once this exceeds a threshold $\theta$ (known as the trust threshold), then on each subsequent round it cooperates unconditionally with probability $1-p$ (and hence does not pay $\varepsilon$).
+On the other hand, with probability $p$ it monitors the partner to determine whether their last action was cooperate or defect.
+If the partner is found to have defected, it reverts to playing TFT for the remaining rounds (see also Figure~1 of \cite{han_when_2021}).

 We also consider a strategy TUD (trust-based defection), which is designed to exploit TUC.
 The TUD strategy begins by cooperating, but once the trust threshold $\theta$ is reached, switches to playing defect unconditionally (see also Figure~2 of \cite{han_when_2021})